oracle-livelabs/apex/social-media-app/10-get-device-location/10-get-device-location.md

 ## Introduction

-In this lab, you will enable the app to get the device location which will be optional for end-users.
-If they agree, then their Location/GPS Latitude and Longitude will be acquired on page load and will populate the **P1\_LAT** and **L1\_LON** hidden page items.
-When users subsequently like a post or create a new post of their own, their location will be recorded and displayed on a Map.
+In this lab, you will enable the app to retrieve the user's device location, which will be optional.
+If the user agrees, their GPS latitude and longitude will be captured on page load and stored in the **P1\_LAT** and **P1\_LON** hidden page items.
+When users like a post or create a new one, their location will be recorded and displayed on a map.

 Estimated Time: 5 minutes